domax/email-bridge/README.md

-The main purpose of this project is to build more or less convenient data bridge between dedicated folders on 2 computers that are separated by very strict firewall and users are limited by corporate policy that doesn't allow any kind of connection with outer world except Email.
+The main purpose of this project is to build more or less convenient data bridge between dedicated folders on 2 computers that are separated by very strict firewall and where users are limited by corporate policy that doesn't allow any kind of connection with outer world except Email.
+These dedicated folders are designed to keep the intermediate data files that are in fact the patches or bundles of Git or other VCS system.
+This bridge is duplex - so that you can exchange data in both directions.

 The Short Explanation
 ---------------------